JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 This is obviously easier when done in advance.

 Google has been advancing and enriching Compose for a long time.
-Check out the [Jetpack Compose migration guides](https://developer.android.com/develop/ui/compose/migrate) for help with the most common scenarios.
+Check out the [Jetpack Compose migration guides](https://developer.android.com/develop/ui/compose/migrate) for help with the most common scenarios or try the [agent skill to migrate with AI](https://github.com/android/skills/blob/main/jetpack-compose/migration/migrate-xml-views-to-jetpack-compose/SKILL.md).
 You can also use Views-Compose interoperability, but just like with Java code, this code must be isolated in your `androidMain` source set.